 Schmitty’s | 359 1st Street

-PSA from HG: Taking your dog to the bar is lots of fun.
+PSA from The Hoboken Girl: Taking your dog to the bar is lots of fun.
 You’ll probably enjoy it.
 They *may* even enjoy it, too.
-But, if it’s a night where they’re playing loud music and it’s really crowded, it’s probably best to leave Fido at home.
+But, if it’s a night when they’re playing loud music and it’s really crowded, it’s probably best to leave Fido at home.
 It’s all fun and games until someone steps on a paw or your dog is permanently traumatized by super loud music.
 Just be mindful that our little furry friends are a lot more sensitive to crowds and noise than we are.